 Regular cardio gets your blood flowing to burn calories and boost your metabolism.
-It can also help lessen feelings of anxiety, help you sleep better, and can make you feel happy and confident.
+It can also help lessen feelings of anxiety, help you sleep better, and make you feel happy and confident.
 This is done through the magic of those endorphins we talked about earlier!
-Cardio also is good for heart and lung health and increases our ability to focus.

-Cardio can be anything from walking, swimming, running, hiking, etc. Cardio is what burns calories, when calories are burned the result is weight loss.
-The exact numbers will vary for each individual but typically one must burn 3,500 more calories than are consumed to lose 1 pound.
+Cardio can be anything from walking, swimming, running, hiking, etc. Doing cardio exercises burns calories, when calories are burned the result is weight loss.
+The exact numbers will vary for each individual.
+Typically one must burn 3,500 more calories than are consumed to lose 1 pound.
 So for many that may mean cutting out 500 calories a day to lose a pound that week.
 Cutting out calories (eating less) or burning calories both help to lose fat but combining the two is a winning combination.
 To get an idea of what that looks like, here are some examples:

 - Jumping rope for 20 minutes burns 245 calories.